West Haven, Connecticut: Twenty-first century

 West Haven has a mayor-City Council form of government.
 John M. Picard, the city's tenth mayor, was elected in 2005.
 There are three independent fire districts served by the West Haven, West Shore and Allingtown fire departments.

 In June 2014, the "Where Angels Play" playground opened next to Sea Bluff Beach in West Haven.
 The playground was built in honor of Charlotte Bacon, a victim of the Sandy Hook Elementary School shooting.
 The playground is pink for Charlotte's favorite color and includes some of her drawings.

 West Haven has a mayor-council form of government.
 Nancy R. Rossi, the city's twelfth mayor, was elected in 2017.
 She is West Haven's first female mayor.
 There are two independent fire districts served by the First Fire Taxation (Center) and West Shore.
 The Allingtown Fire District was relatively recently subsumed by the City who's now responsible for all of its pension-related obligations going forward.
 Residents expect efforts will be made to consolidate the remaining two fire districts based, in large part, on the recommendation of the State's Municipal Accountability Review Board (MARB) who is currently providing financial support and guidance to the City.
 As it currently stands, each of the remaining independent Fire Districts levy its own tax rate.

+Since 2020, a persistent humming noise has disturbed residents of the West Shore neighborhood, prompting the city to hire an acoustics specialist to investigate.